amirriazi/KavengarNodeApi/README.md

 # kavenegar-node

+A cross-platform library for the Kavenegar sms web service; written in NodeJS.

 # <a href="http://kavenegar.com/rest.html">Kavenegar RESTful API Document</a>

 If you need to future information about API document Please visit RESTful Document